oglimmer/java-spring-boot-class/chapter-05/README.md

 # for us "context root" is the base of this project
 COPY . .

-# execute mvn package
+# execute mvn verify
-RUN ./mvnw package
+RUN ./mvnw verify

 # we start over again, as we only want to run java, we don't need a
 # jdk anymore, use a tiny jre instead